Cheskieman/EC2-Set-up-Automatic-Start-and-Stops-of-Instances/readme.md

 ## Full Step-by-Step guide with snapshots to describe and illustrate how an AWS EC2 Instance can start and stop at custom times

-### This project demonstrates how one can both test the stopping and starting of an EC2 Instance as well as scheduling both a customized stop and start time for an EC2 Instance.
+### This project demonstrates how to both test the stopping and starting of an EC2 Instance as well as scheduling both a customized stop and start time for an EC2 Instance.
 In this project, we will be covering how to:
 *Create an EC2 Instance
 * Create a Lambda Function for both stopping and starting the created EC2 Instance
 *  Set up the appropriate policies to test both the stopping and starting of an EC2 Instance.